Contact us

 Two girls in a hammock

-What Is Parental Responsibility?
+What is parental responsibility?
 Key rights and responsibilities for parents explained

 Our child care law team explore what parental responsibility is and who is automatically entitled to it.
 They also look at what happens if you have to share parental responsibility with social services.